DT1456/AH-RushHour-DJS/README.md

 - [Car.py:](Scripts/car.py) in this file the code for the implementation of the cars in the game is written.
 - [Solver.py:](Scripts/solver.py) this file contains the implementation of the code where you can choose what solver you want to apply to the game and how many times you want to solve it.
 - [Solvers](Scripts/Solvers) this is the directory with all the different solvers (more information below).

+#### **Results:**
+This directory contains all the results that we have runned.
+Each game has it's own folder and there is a folder that contains the best solution of each game except for game 6 and 7 (the solution with the least amount of steps).
+In each folder there are results of the game with different algorithms.
+An example:

+    3,1,breadth_solver.txt

+The '3' stands for the game, the '1' for the number of times we runned the algorithm and 'breadth_solver' stands for the name of the algorithm.

 #### **Solvers**:
 This directory contains all the solvers that the player can choose from to solve the Rush Hour game: